 6. Ongoing Review and Plan Updates

-We provide ongoing education to all of our retirement planning clients in Providence, RI, so you can stay informed about how changes may affect your financial picture over time.
+We provide ongoing education to all of our retirement planning clients in Providence, RI, helping ensure you understand how new changes may affect your finances.

 What Our Retirement Planning Services in Providence, RI Do Not Include